Generating magnon Bell states via parity measurement

 \subsection{Preparation Bell states from separable single-magnon coherent state}

-We consider a ``hard-mode'' choice of the initial states for Bell-state generation by parity measurement, which has a wide distribution over the Hilbert space.
-When the magnon modes are in their coherent states, the size of the subspace with different parity is clearly much larger than that of the prior initial state in Sec.~\ref{superposed}.
-Consequently, more number of measurements are expected to filter out the undesired populations than that for a single-excitation superposed state in Fig.~\ref{Fig:BellFidelity}.
+We can choose a ``hard-mode'' about the initial states for Bell-state generation by parity measurement, which has a wide distribution over the Hilbert space.
+When the magnon modes are in their individual coherent states, the size of the subspace with distinct parity is clearly much larger than that of the prior initial state in Sec.~\ref{superposed}.
+Consequently, more measurements are necessary to filter out the undesired populations than that for a single-excitation superposed state in Fig.~\ref{Fig:BellFidelity}.
 The initial state of magnon modes is written as

 The magnon coherent state could be readily realized by applying a microwave drive in resonance with the Kittel mode, which serves as a displacement operator on the vacuum state of the magnon mode $D(\beta_i)|0\rangle$~\cite{MagnonXu}.
 To generate the Bell state $|\Phi^+\rangle$, one can choose $\beta_n=\beta_m=1$ to have a significant initial overlap with the target state.
 We plot the state tomographies for the two magnon modes after $M=2$ and $M=50$ rounds of measurements in Fig.~\ref{Fig:Coherent}.
 It is found that the magnon state distribution has been dramatically reshaped only by $M=2$ measurements, where the target-state population already prevails over the others.
 After $M=50$ measurements, a magnon Bell state is generated with a fidelity $F\approx0.97$.